 Converting an area into granny flats for home and income?

-The time and energy that you spend into the property will be paid back to you handsomely in increasing the property’s value which in terms increases your equity.
+The time and energy that you spend on your investment property will be paid back to you handsomely in increasing the property’s value, which also increases your equity.
 It’s practically FREE MONEY if you know how to play the game.

 Personally, I am familiar with West Auckland, but West Auckland is still too big for me to be an expert in.
 So, when I was searching for my next property, I focused on Westage, West Harbour, Massey and parts of Te Atatu South.

 By focusing on one area, you are much more likely to pinpoint the market value for any given property.
 This helps tremendously in your decision making process.
 You can take action quickly when it’s the right deal.

 You MUST have a solid relationship with a network of professionals who you can text or call to get some answers within hours, not days in order of priority:

 - Property Manager